zkan/course-dbt/README_Week_2.md

 ### Marketing

-For marketing mart we might want to dig into users — when was their first order?
+**Some ideas from Jacob:** For marketing mart we might want to dig into users — when was their first order?
 Last order?
 How many orders have they made?
 Total spend?
 We might want to dig into our biggest customers and look at trends.
 As a simple but important model, we can connect user and order data to make querying data about a user easier for stakeholders.

 * `int_user_orders__joined`